VMironiuk/ninja-level-exercises/README.md

 # ninja-level-exercises
-Go exercises from the Udemy Todd McLeod's course
+Go exercises from the Udemy Todd McLeod's courses